bradonomics/bradonomics.com/_drafts/note-taking.md

 ## Atom Writer Profile

 I use Atom as my primary code editor.
-Things I find useful when writing code are not so useful when writing prose.
-I keep a separate profile for writing by creating a `.atom-writer` directory in my $HOME directory.
+Althouth, things I find useful when writing code are not so useful when writing prose.
+I keep a separate profile for writing by creating a `.atom-writer` directory in my `$HOME` directory.
 I create a function in my `~/.functions` file to set `ATOM_HOME` to the `~/.atom-writer` profile when I want to write.

 ```shell
 write() {